Clinical Mental Health Counseling - MCoun

 Our acceptance of transfer credit is limited.
 Learn more about transfer credits.

-The hybrid format at OSU refers to courses that include in-person, face-to-face class meetings that meet for a full day (in our program, twice per term) and asynchronous online learning activities via the Internet.
-Some courses may include a few synchronous online webinars/meetings in addition to the full-day in-person meeting(s).
-The platforms we use for these activities may include Canvas, Zoom, and/or Adobe Connect.
-The flexibility of this format enables students to attend class whose schedules and responsibilities might otherwise prevent them from doing so.
+The flexibility of this format enables you to attend class when your schedule and responsibilities might otherwise prevent you from doing so.
 OSU’s Center for Teaching and Learning includes research and best practice recommendations for asynchronous and hybrid learning environments.
-Research has shown that hybrid, or blended, learning environments can equal or exceed traditional classroom settings in terms of student satisfaction, performance and learning outcomes (Garrison & Kanuka, 2004; Swan, 2004; Kintu & Zhu, 2016).
+Research has shown that hybrid learning environments can equal or exceed traditional classroom settings in terms of student satisfaction, performance and learning outcomes (Garrison & Kanuka, 2004; Swan, 2004; Kintu & Zhu, 2016).

 While the hybrid format works well for some students, not all students thrive in this format.
 Student characteristics that are correlated with successful outcomes in a hybrid learning environment include: self-regulation, time management, attitude toward blended learning, social support, and technology competencies (Kintu & Zhu, 2016).
 Completing an online self-assessment may assist prospective students in determining whether this type of program could work for you.